Janne Pesonen: Pittsburgh Penguins

 On 7 July 2008, the Pittsburgh Penguins announced that they signed Pesonen to a one-year contract.
 After 3 preseason games in which he tallied 1 goal and 1 assist, Pesonen was sent to the Penguins' AHL affiliate, the Wilkes-Barre/Scranton Penguins, on 8 October 2008.
 Pesonen would show his ability to adapt to the North American style of hockey by scoring 9 pts in his first seven games, scoring two goals and garnering seven assists.
 On 31 October, Pesonen was recalled by the Pittsburgh Penguins, where he made his NHL debut on 1 November against the St. Louis Blues.
 Pesonen's stay with the Penguins was brief, and he was returned to the AHL after seven games.
 On 16 March, Pesonen set a new record for points in a single season for the Wilkes-Barre/Scranton Baby Penguins, passing up Toby Petersen's 67-point season of 2000–01.
 At season's end, Pesonen finished with 82 points, fourth in the AHL in scoring and the highest point total by a Finn in AHL history.

 Ak Bars Kazan

 After one season in North America, Pesonen opted to return to Europe and signed with Russian club Ak Bars Kazan of the Kontinental Hockey League on 4 August 2009.
 He left Kazan after two seasons for a try-out contract with the Winnipeg Jets of the National Hockey League (NHL) on 11 August 2011.
 He was released from the Jets on 2 October, after failing to get an extended offer.

 After a year in Finland playing for HIFK, Pesonen announced he had signed a one-year contract with Ak Bars Kazan.

 HC Ambri-Piotta

 On August 24, 2016, Pesonen signed a seven-week contract with HC Ambrì-Piotta of the National League A (NLA) as an injury replacement for Adam Hall.

+Post-playing career

+After retiring from professional play, Pesonen has worked as an expert and a consultant.
+In May 2024, he became the sporting director for HIFK.